The Survivors: Sugar Pine Trees and the Future Forest

 “These survivors matter,” said Maloney, a scientist in the UC Davis Department of Plant Pathology and Tahoe Environmental Research Center.
 “Essentially, these are the offspring of drought survivors.
 This is hopefully the genetic stock of the future.”

-Maloney is working with a crew of volunteers from the California Conservation Corps to plant the seedlings around the Tahoe Basin in micro-climates and habitats conducive to their growth and survival, just in time for the coming rain and snow season.
+Maloney is working with a crew from the California Conservation Corps to plant the seedlings around the Tahoe Basin in micro-climates and habitats conducive to their growth and survival, just in time for the coming rain and snow season.
 After all, they will no longer be hand watered by attentive scientists in a nursery.

 “This project not only fosters restorative growth in California’s forests, it also plants seeds of forestry awareness and experience in our Corpsmembers that can lead them to careers in forest conservation,” said Bruce Saito, director of the California Conservation Corps.